Banana Pro resources

 uname -a cat /proc/cpuinfo | head -n 40 ip a ip r lsblk - Record a baseline boot report.

-systemctl --failed journalctl -b -p err | tail -n 120 dmesg | tail -n 80Keep this output (copy/paste into notes).
-If a future update changes behaviour, you can compare logs quickly.
+systemctl --failed journalctl -b -p err | tail -n 120 dmesg | tail -n 80Keep this output in your notes.
+If a later update changes behaviour, the comparison is much faster when the original log is already there.

 - Update once under supervision.
 Keep console access open; after reboot, repeat the verification checks.